karusb/1DCAEncryption/README.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
+------------------------------BAZCRYPT 1DCA Encryption --------------------------
+This free program allows you to encrypt any text based data with your given generation and password.
+You have to remember your generation and password to restore your data to its original state.
+If you would like to keep your original file and generate a new encrypted file, use "-n" parameter.
+Example batch files are given as RUN-BazcryptNEW.bat and RUN-Bazcrypt.bat.
+You need to edit the .bat files to your purpose.

+Example:Bazcrypt.exe -f myfile.txt -g 1502 -p yourpassword

+To decrypt a file, use the same commands that were are previously used.
 ---------------------------------------------------------------------------------
 ----------------------------------COMMANDS---------------------------------------
 ----------------- MUST COMMANDS -------------------------------------------------